ZihaoWang/k8s_helm/README.md

 # Step-by-Step Guide

-1. Build and Push Docker Images
+1. Build and push Docker images for the Flask APP and the training script.

-Dockerfile for Flask App (assignment/Dockerfile)

 ```
 cd assignment
 ./scripts/build_push_images.sh
 ```

-2. Start Minikube

-Start Minikube to create a local Kubernetes cluster.
+2. Start a local Kubernetes cluster using Minikube.

 ```
 minikube start
 ```

-3. Deploy Using Helm
+3. Deploy the application to the Kubernetes cluster using Helm..

 ```
 ./scripts/deploy.sh